2012 Serbian local elections: Nova Crnja

 Results of the election for the Municipal Assembly of Nova Crnja:

 Incumbent mayor Pera Milankov of the Democratic Party was confirmed for a new term in office after the election.
 He was arrested in October 2012 on suspicion of giving and accepting bribes and was replaced by Mile Todorov of the Socialist Party, who formed a coalition government with the Progressives and other parties on 20 November 2012.
 The Socialist-Progressive alliance subsequently broke down, and on 31 May 2013 Todorov was replaced by Danica Stričević of the Progressives, who formed an administration in alliance with the United Regions of Serbia (which had gained members by defections).

 After spending a year in custody, Pera Milankov (by this time an independent) was again chosen as mayor on 28 December 2013 at the head of a new governing alliance that included the Democratic Party, the Socialists, and the Alliance of Vojvodina Hungarians.
 Shortly after the 2016 elections, Milankov joined the Progressive Party.

 Novi Bečej

 Results of the election for the Municipal Assembly of Novi Bečej:

 Saša Šućurović of the Liberal Democratic Party (one of the parties in the Preokret coalition) was chosen as mayor after the election, governing in a coalition with the Democratic Party and League of Social Democrats of Vojvodina.
 A new coalition government was formed in May 2013, led by the Liberal Democratic Party and the Progressives; Šućurović continued as mayor, and local Progressive Party leader Saša Maksimović became speaker of the assembly.

 In September 2015, Šućurović left the Liberal Democrats and joined the League of Social Democrats.
 Once again, he continued to serve as mayor.

+Ivica Milankov was elected to the assembly from the lead position on the Radical Party's list.